 Adult learning is provided -

 Dinosaur Isle is an ideal base for students of geology and palaeontology to obtain an introduction to the Island prior to field work.
 The collection is heavilly researched and papers on its more important objects are listed in the online Type and Figured Catalogue.
-Inquiries for access to the collection for research should be directed to:-Dinosaur IsleCulver ParadeSandownIsle of WightPO36 8QATelephone: (01983) 404344Fax: (01983) 407502email: firstname.lastname@example.org
+Inquiries for access to the collection for research should be directed to:-Dinosaur IsleCulver ParadeSandownIsle of WightPO36 8QATelephone: (01983) 404344email: firstname.lastname@example.org

 Just because you have left school or University doesn't mean that you should stop learning.
 The search for further knowledge about our country's rich geological and palaeontological heritage can be both inspirational and rewarding.
 The physical effort required to get out to geological sites is both healthy for the body and good for the mind.
 We see so much more when we are in the great outdoors that there is no reason why the study of fossils and rocks should ever stop.Dinosaur Isle leads trips for the more mature student and we look forward to receiving enquiries from societies for field trips (and for talks when we can fit them into our schools schedule).
 The Isle of Wight coastline can be a rewarding place to go to look for fossils in the winter months so why not give us a call.There are a number of geological societies you can join which also run organized trips and go to fossil shows.
-The Geological Society of the Isle of Wight was established in the 1990's to do just that - contact us for further information about GSIW.
+The Geological Society of the Isle of Wight was established in the 1990's to do just that, but has recently closed.
 (The picture is of a joint trip with GSIW to a local Palaeogene site).
+Other groups include the national Rockwatch which is suitable for children.

 A worksheet is now available for CLIL students in their second year (lower secondary / 8th grade).Details provided by Yvette Minassian, CLIL teacher at Institut Sainte-Julie in Belgium.Contact: email@example.com Students can find answers in display cases and on panels.
 They should be encouraged to ask museum staff for guidance when appropriate.

-We can sometimes take our educational service to local schools, and other educational establishments for talks and classroom-based activities where possible.
-We also visit shows, school careers days and other events to promote the museum and its collections.
+We can take our educational service to local schools, and other educational establishments for talks and classroom-based activities where possible.
+We also visit shows, school careers days, disabled access shows and other events to promote the museum, its collections, and learning opportunities.

 We work closely with local groups (for example the Young Archaeologists' Club) and other museums on joint projects.
 These activities are sometimes jointly advertized so keep an eye on our Events page.